 circushttpd is a WSGI application so you can run it with any web server that's compatible with that protocol.
 By default it uses the standard library wsgiref server, but that server does not really support any load.

 You can use Chaussette to bind a WSGI server and have circushttpd managed by Circus itself.

-To do so, make sure Chaussette is installed:
+To do so, make sure Chaussette & the socketio backend are installed:

 '''

 $ pip install chaussette

+$ pip install gevent-socketio

 '''